Destinykami/Destinykami.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-# About me
+Hello, I'm a student from Xiamen University, majoring in Computer Science and Technology.
-Hello, I'm a student from Xiamen University, majoring in Computer Science and Technology.My research interests mainly focus on Operate System and Machine Learning.
+My research interests mainly focus on Operating System and Machine Learning.

 # News
 todo